splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

       .. tab:: Windows service

-         For .NET Framework applications, resource attributes can be configured in ``appSettings`` block of app.config file.
+         For .NET Framework applications, you can configure resource attributes in the ``appSettings`` block of the app.config file.

          .. code-block:: xml